Supermagnum/double-gain/README.md

 It has balanced output,input and should run on +48 phantom power.
 Shielded cable must be used for connection to the piezo crystals.
 Please use metal film resistors with 1% tolerance or better and audio quality capacitors.
-C0G (NP0) capacitors is very good.
+C0G (NP0) or X7R capacitors is very good.

 Schematic diagram:
 https://github.com/Supermagnum/double-gain/blob/main/double-gain.pdf